VT-DevGiT/WarnSystem/README.md

 # WarnSystem
  Plugin that add a warn system on your server.
-You will need database activated on in your synapse config.
+You will need database activated in your synapse config.